 So talk to a derm about a solution if you're sweating buckets.
 These days, there are all kinds of stay-dry strategies you can try.

 "There is a topical glycopyrrolate — a towelette that stops the effect of the plexus of nerves that controls the sweat glands," Dr. Hartman says.
 "Botox injections can also temporarily stop these nerves from firing and producing more sweat."
+These treatments typically are effective for three to four months.

 So, How Bad Is It Really to Use Antiperspirant?

 "To date, there are no studies that show a causal link between using antiperspirant and either breast cancer or Alzheimer's," Dr. Hartman says.
-"As a doctor, I'm evidence-based and I am always going to go to the science.
+"As a doctor, I'm evidence-based, and I am always going to go to the science.
 So I would say it's fine."

 Dr. Hartman only uses deodorant himself, and Dr. Desai says that if wetness isn't bothering you per se, it's best to opt for deodorant.
 But both docs still recommend antiperspirant for people who sweat more than they'd like.